T he Spanish Registro de Empresas Acreditadas (REA) in the construction industry, is it mandatory for a foreign company?

 DIFFERENCES BETWEEN FOREIGN AND LOCAL COMPANIES

-The Royal Decree 1109/2007, of 24 August 2007, which implements Law 32/2006, of 18 October 2006, regulating subcontracting in the construction sector, which regulates the REA, does not distinguish between companies based in Spain and foreign companies, so that any company involved in construction work in Spain is obliged to register with the REA, whether it is a Spanish company or a foreign company contracted for a specific project in Spain.
+The Royal Decree which regulates the REA, does not distinguish between companies based in Spain and foreign companies, meaning that any company involved in construction/fit-out work in Spain is obliged to register with the REA, whether it is a Spanish company or a foreign company contracted for a specific project in Spain.

 NOTE : Under the Royal Decree 1109/2007, whenever duration of the construction works and the displacement of workers does not exceed 8 days REA registration would not be mandatory.

 And, given that foreign companies are obliged to register in the REA, what documentation must they provide for registration?

 Foreign companies operating in the construction and fit-out sector in Spain must provide documentary evidence that they comply with the obligations laid down in the national rules transposing Articles 7 and 12 of Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work.